On scaling limits of random trees and maps with a prescribed degree sequence: Introduction

 \end{thm}

+Theorem~\ref{thm:convergence_carte_disque} fully recovers~\cite[Theorem~1]{Mar18b} obtained under additional technical assumptions and in a restricted `finite variance' regime when $n^{-1} \sigma_n^2$ converges to a positive and finite limit.
+An important point is that, since the characterisation of the limit spaces $\Bmap^\varrho$, showing convergence of discrete models to these objects has become much easier and we stress that, although the statement extends the results of~\cite{LG13, Mie13, BM17}, we rely on these works and we do not claim any independent proof of the convergence of quadrangulations.

-The `only if' part of the statement is simple to prove: we shall see that such an inner face with large degree has a diameter of order $\sigma_n^{1/2}$, which either creates a pinch-point or a hole, so the space cannot converge in distribution towards a limit which has the topology of the sphere or the disk.
+The `only if' part of the statement is simple to prove: we shall see that an inner face with degree of order $\sigma_n$ has a diameter, in the whole map, of order $\sigma_n^{1/2}$, which either creates a pinch-point or a hole, so the space cannot converge in distribution towards a limit which has the topology of the sphere or the disk.
+This argument also shows that in the presence of such a macroscopic face, the diameter of the rescaled map is bounded away from zero, which proves that the subsequential limits in Theorem~\ref{thm:tension_cartes} are indeed not reduced to a single point (and without such a large face the maps converge to the Brownian sphere, which is nontrivial as well).

-The behaviour drastically changes if $\varrho_n$ is much larger that $\sigma_n$; as shown by Bettinelli~\cite[Theorem~5]{Bettinelli:Scaling_limit_of_random_planar_quadrangulations_with_a_boundary} for quadrangulations, in this case, the boundary takes over the rest of the map and we obtain at the limit $\CRT_{X^0} = (\CRT_{X^0}, \dCRT_{X^0}, \pCRT_{X^0})$ the Brownian Continuum Random Tree of Aldous~\cite{Aldous:The_continuum_random_tree_3} encoded by the standard Brownian excursion $X^0$.
-Precisely, the boundary of the map converges in the Gromov--Hausdorff sense to $\CRT_{X^0}$ and the rest of the map is small and disappears at the limit.
+The behaviour drastically changes if $\varrho_n$ is much larger than $\sigma_n$; indeed as shown by Bettinelli~\cite[Theorem~5]{Bet15} for quadrangulations, in this case, the boundary takes over the rest of the map and we obtain in the limit $\CRT_{X^0} = (\CRT_{X^0}, \dCRT_{X^0}, \pCRT_{X^0})$ the Brownian Continuum Random Tree of Aldous~\cite{Ald93} encoded by the standard Brownian excursion $X^0$.

 \begin{thm} Suppose that $\lim_{n \to \infty} \sigma_n^{-1} \varrho_n = \infty$.
 Then the convergence in distribution